 I worked in public accounting and left the office each evening at 5 pm to take more college classes to get my 150 hours.

-I did this for 2 years.
+I did this for two years.
 TWO YEARS.

 My dreams are typically that I can't pass FAR and lose all my credits.
-Thankfully, I wake up, and it was just a dumb dream.
+Thankfully, I woke up, and it was just a dumb dream.

 If you don't pass – you will have the same dream, except yours will be a real nightmare.

 So…you might as well pass it.